Yash22222/Flask-based-Sentiment-Analysis-for-Product-Reviews/README.md

 # Flipkart Product Review Analysis

 ## Description
 This is a Flask web application for analyzing sentiment in Flipkart product reviews.
-Users can input their text reviews, and the app predicts whether the sentiment of the review is positive or negative using a pre-trained machine learning model.
+Users can input their text reviews, and the app predicts whether the review's sentiment is positive or negative using a pre-trained machine learning model.

 ## Features
 - Input text reviews and get sentiment analysis predictions.
 - Simple and intuitive user interface.
 - Responsive design for use on both desktop and mobile devices.
-- Uses a pre-trained machine learning model for sentiment analysis.
+- Uses a  machine learning model for sentiment analysis.

 ## Installation
 1. Clone this repository to your local machine.